quantcast/ios-measurement/README.md

 	*	`libz`
 	*	`libsqlite3`

-If you intend to support iOS 4 and later with your app, you must perform the following additional setup steps:
+If you intend to support iOS 4.0 and later with your app, you must perform the following additional setup steps:

-5. If you do not already have the latest version of JSONKit integrated into your project, import the code from the JSONKit folder in the Quantcast Measurement repository into your project.
+5. If you do not already have the latest version of JSONKit integrated into your project, import the code from the JSONKit folder in the Quantcast Measurement github repository into your project.
 6. Add the following preprocessor macro definition to your project's precompiled header file (the file that ends with '.pch'):

 	```objective-c